-- A description of RTSL's supervisory arrangements for handling conflicts of interest is set out at section 2.1 of our first annual assessment of RTSL issued in November 2005 (REP 64). - Based on our review of all information at hand and information provided by RTSL and FSA, we are satisfied that RTSL continues to have adequate arrangements for handling conflicts of interest.
-Further, we are not aware of any conflicts of interest events occurring during the assessment period. - The FSA has no information that would cause it to suspect or conclude that RTSL has not been meeting its arrangements for handling conflicts. - We note that RTSL does not hold client money or take principal positions.
+A description of RTSL's supervisory arrangements for handling conflicts of interest is set out in Section 2.1 of our first annual assessment of RTSL, Market assessment report: Reuters Transaction Services Limited (REP 64), issued in November 2005.

+- Based on our review of all information at hand, and information provided by RTSL and the FSA, we are satisfied that RTSL continues to have adequate arrangements for handling conflicts of interest.
+Further, we are not aware of any conflicts of interest occurring during the assessment period. - The FSA has no information that would cause it to suspect or conclude that RTSL has not been meeting its arrangements for handling conflicts. - We note that RTSL does not hold client money or take principal positions.